 The Grand Strand is one of the largest tourist destinations in the United States.
 Southern Living magazine has routinely placed Myrtle Beach in its "Favorites" lists with recent designations as Favorite Beach (2009), Favorite Family Destination (2009) Favorite Weekend Getaway (2009), Favorite Beach Towns (2007) and Favorite Family Vacations (2007).
 AOL.COM's listed Myrtle Beach as one of the top ten most searched domestic travel destination(2009), and the City was among the Weather Channels "Top Ten Family - Friendly Destinations" (2010).
 Myrtle Beach also made it into ASK.COM's "Top Ten Family Destinations" (2008).
-According to the U.S. Bureau of Labor Statistics (BLS), approximately 30,000 jobs in the County were directly related to tourism in 2007.
-The County leads all counties of the State in visitor spending, lodging rentals, employment and tax revenues resulting from travel and tourism.
+Horry County, which includes the Myrtle Beach resort area, leads all counties of the State in visitor spending, employment and tax revenues resulting from travel and tourism.
+According to the SC Department of Parks, Recreation and Tourism, 2010 domestic travel expenditures in Horry County reached \$3.1 billion, accounting for nearly 31.8% of the State total.
+Approximately 36,600 jobs in the County were directly related to tourism in 2010.